 According to the research team, the water ice that is present on Mars is no more than 10 meters (32 feet) below the surface of the planet.
 In some areas, the water ice could be only one to two meters below the surface.
 This makes it relatively easy to reach, and the researchers also believe that sheets of water ice litter the landscape of mars, with some of the sheets measuring more than 100 meters (3325 feet) in diameter.

 The discovery was made by examining eight steep cliffs on the Martian surface.
-Erosion had exposed layers of these cliffs containing a silvery-blue substance, what appeared to be ice.
+Erosion had exposed layers of these cliffs containing a silvery-blue substance, which appeared to be ice.
 The ice was probably created long ago as snow, and the deposits of ice are capped by layers of rock and dust no more than about 1.9 meters (6 feet) thick.

-Colin Dundas, a USGS researcher at the Astrogeology Science Center in Flagstaff, Arizona, was the lead author on the study.
+Colin Dundas, a USGS researcher at the Astrogeology Science Center in Flagstaff, Arizona, was the lead author of the study.
 Dundas explains that deposits of ice could cover as much as a third of the planet’s surface.

 “What we’ve seen here are cross-sections through the ice that give us a 3-D view with more detail than ever before,” says Dundas.